Skip to content

 Note

-Data slices are available as a Public Preview feature for OTV and time series projects.
+Data slices are available as a preview feature for OTV and time series projects.

 For time series models, you have an option to see results for original or derived features.
 When viewing original features, the chart shows all features derived from the original parent feature as a single entry.
 Hovering on a feature displays a tooltip showing the aggregated impact of the original and derived features (the sum of derived feature impacts).